 The Consequences of Not Creating

-The other day this tweet – a quote from author and researcher Brené Brown – made its way into my feed:
+The other day I tweeted this quote from author and researcher Brené Brown:

 In other words, there are consequences to not creating.
 And this, perhaps more than anything else, helps us to see why we should live to create.